-Emma Dancourt: On Being Born with No Sense of Smell, and the Making of Umema, the Perfume She Will Never Smell
+Emma Dancourt on Being Born with No Sense of Smell, and the Making of Umema, the Perfume She Will Never Smell.

 Emma Dancourt is a French journalist, television host, podcaster, and the President of @MeTooMedia.
 She is a congenital anosmic and is an ambassador for Anosmie.org.
 You can read more about Emma’s experience with congenital anosmia in Born with NO Sense of Smell, the new book from Anosmie.org.